tgiachi/VegaRL/README.md

 VegaRl is developed by [squid](https://github.com/tgiachi).
 We would like to thank the open-source community for their valuable contributions and the following individuals for their

+For a detailed list of changes and updates, please refer to the [Changelog](CHANGELOG.md).
 ## Acknowledgments

 We would like to express our gratitude to the following individuals for their invaluable contributions, feedback, and support (in no particular order):